MrKowo/KowoBucket/README.md

 # KowoBucket

-Scoop Bucket containing apps I use which aren't included in the official ones.
+Scoop Bucket containing useful apps which aren't included in the official ones.

 ## How do I use this?